Practice problems for back substitution.

 The third row (0 0 1 2) is to be multiplied by the column vector (X Y Z W).
 The third system of linear equation is 0X+0Y+1Z+2W=5.

 The fourth row (0 0 0 1) is to be multiplied by the column vector (X Y Z W).
 The fourth system of linear equation is 0X+0Y+0Z+1W=3.
+Two systems of linear equations are shown in the next slide image.

 Use back substitution to get the values of X& Y &Z and W. We start with the last row for which we have a W value equal to 3.
-We move back to the third system of linear equations and substitute the value of W in that equation to get the value of Z which is equal to 5-6=-1.

 We move back to the second system of linear equations and substitute the values of Z&W in that equation to get the value of Y which is equal to 3.

-Finally, we move back to the first system of linear equations and substitute the values of Y &Zand W in that equation to get the value of X which is equal to 7.
+Finally, we move back to the first system of linear equations and substitute the values of Y & Z and W in that equation to get the value of X which is equal to 7.

 It is important to check the Values of X& Y and Z in any of the three systems of equations to make sure that the solution is accurate.